Research Associate, Dhaka University (2017-2023)

 This study investigated the specific English language needs of legal practitioners in Bangladesh.
 Using surveys, interviews, and focus group discussions, the project identified the skills most essential for professional practice — including client communication, contract explanation, and courtroom interaction.
 Findings revealed gaps between existing proficiency and professional demands, underscoring the need for targeted English for Legal Purposes (ELP) courses.
 The research provides practical recommendations for designing training programs that address the linguistic requirements of the legal profession in Bangladesh.

-Strategies in English Language Learning: A study of Rural Primary School Students in Bangladesh
+Strategies in English Language Learning: A study of Tertiary Level Students in Bangladesh

 Parent’s Perception on Language Learning and Language Acquisition

-This study explored how Bangladeshi parents view their children’s English learning and acquisition at the primary level.
-Through interviews with parents, the research highlighted a gap between valuing test scores and supporting actual communicative competence.
-Findings showed that while most parents were satisfied with their children's grades, few understood the distinction between learning and acquisition.
-The project underscored the need for parent awareness and training programs to support children’s long-term language development better.
+This study explores how Bangladeshi parents view their children’s English learning and acquisition at the primary level.
+Through interviews with parents, it highlights a gap between valuing test scores and understanding communicative competence.
+Findings show that while most parents are satisfied with their children’s high grades, few understand the difference between learning (formal instruction) and acquisition (natural language use).
+The project underscores the need for parent awareness and training programs to better support children’s long-term language development and practical communication skills.

 Critical Review of Language Awareness Projects in Bangladesh

-This study investigates the preservation of indigenous languages in Bangladesh amidst the pressures of globalization and linguistic dominance.
-It analyzes BRAC’s Education for Ethnic Children program and UNESCO’s Multilingual Education campaign, highlighting their strengths, weaknesses, and impact on sustaining linguistic diversity.
-The research also offers policy-oriented suggestions to strengthen mother-tongue education and safeguard cultural identity for future generations.
+This study examines efforts to raise awareness about indigenous languages in Bangladesh amidst the pressures of globalization.
+It critically evaluates initiatives such as BRAC’s Education for Ethnic Children program and UNESCO’s Multilingual Education campaign, highlighting their strengths, weaknesses, and overall impact on sustaining linguistic diversity.
+The research shows that while these programs promote mother-tongue instruction and cultural preservation, challenges remain in implementation and community engagement.
+It offers policy-oriented recommendations to strengthen language awareness projects and safeguard Bangladesh’s linguistic heritage for future generations.

 English for Legal Purposes: Needs Analysis of English for Legal Practitioners in Bangladesh